Is analytics too strategic to outsource?

 Data is a valuable potential asset which businesses want to control and leverage.
 Whether it contains sensitive customer metrics, a top-secret family recipe, or simply a heap of transactional information, companies want to keep their data secret and safe.
-Datamine Partner Mike Parsons explains.
+Former Datamine Director Sally Carey explains.

 One of the most common worries that our prospective clients have is that analytics is too strategic or confidential to outsource.
 Companies are often worried about losing know-how or IP, both of which are valid concerns.
 But will hiring an external analytics provider really undermine any of your confidentiality practices or key strategic initiatives?